Skip to main content

 Car tips to help you outsmart winter

-Compared to the rest of the country, BC’s winters can seem a little ‘laid back’ which might make you feel little or no urgency to get prepared.
-But what if we told you that when harsh weather hits, the number of roadside assistance calls BCAA receives across the province can spike up by 50%?
+Compared to the rest of Canada, BC’s winters can seem a little ‘laid back’ which might make you feel little or no urgency to get prepared.
+But what if we told you this: when harsh weather hits, the number of roadside assistance calls BCAA receives in BC can spike by 50%?

 During frigid or snowy weather in Metro Vancouver, roadside assistance calls can even double!